-The trail from Garden of the Gods can be started from the GOG parking lot, campground or the backpackers parking lot.
-When you are ready to continue on the trail start heading west from where it crosses Garden of the Gods road.
+The trail from Garden of the Gods is started from backpackers parking lot.
+The trail heads northwest from the parking lot paralleling the road.
 Plan ahead because it is about a 6 mile hike to Herod.
-The first 0.3 miles along the top of a bluff to the left with a few overlooks.
+The first 0.3 miles runs along the top of a bluff to the left with a few overlooks.
 There are also several popular camping spots along this area because of the close proximity to parking.
-About 0.7 miles down the trail you will come to the intersection with trail 001A where a short detour is available to see the Big H, a well-known natural formation.
+About 0.7 miles down the trail you will come to the intersection with trail 001A where a short detour is available to see the Big H. a well-known natural formation.
 Look high and to the right about 0.3 miles from the trail.
 The trail continues through the woods until you get to the Garden of the Gods wilderness overlook which is the halfway point in your trip to Herod.
 This overlook is also a very popular camping area.
 The trail between the overlook and Herod is a walk in the woods with a few bluffs here and there.
 At about the 5 mile mark, the trail will turn to the left and start heading downhill to Gape Hollow Road about a half mile above Herod.
 Turn left and walk down the left side of the blacktop the half mile into Herod.
 If you had chosen to go straight you would have been on trail 001E which goes to the Hitching Post parking lot on Gape Hollow Road about a half mile north of where the R2R trail emerges onto the blacktop.